YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2018-02-10-OpenVC-Color-Tracking.md

 ---

 OpenCV is a really powerful tool for computer vision developers.
 Combined with python, prototyping and deployment become really fast.
-Motivated by the heat in computer vision recently, I revisited some basic features of OpenCV, and re-discovered this little project I did a few years ago.
+I recently revisited some basic features of OpenCV, and re-discovered this little project I did a few years ago.

-This program detects from a stream of video areas that have a predefined color, in this case, green.
+This application detects from a stream of video areas that have a predefined color, in this case, green.
 Green areas are identified and labeled automatically, and the centroid of the area is computed and labeled with a red dot.
 The results are shown in video below: